LLMs Don't "Think": Understanding Hallucinations, Prompt Engineering, and Security Through the Mechanism of Token Prediction

 SolidGoldMagikarp Solid + Gold + Mag + ik + arp 5

 This splitting is performed by a component called a tokenizer.
-It exists separately from the model itself and builds its vocabulary (approximately 100,000 tokens) using algorithms such as BPE (Byte Pair Encoding).
+It exists separately from the model itself and builds a vocabulary (approximately 100,000 tokens) using algorithms such as BPE (Byte Pair Encoding).

 c7e91791-4a8f-467d-b821-34c3cf5a073f

-The weather in Tokyo is sunny today Tokyo's weather is sunny today Approx. 8 tokens
+The weather in Tokyo is sunny today Today's weather in Tokyo is sunny About 8 tokens

-Even with the same meaning, Japanese tends to consume 1.5–2× as many tokens as English.
-This is because kanji and hiragana are not sufficiently represented in BPE vocabularies, so they are split character by character or byte by byte.
+Even with the same meaning, Japanese tends to consume 1.5 to 2 times as many tokens as English.
+This is because kanji and hiragana are not sufficiently represented in the BPE vocabulary, so they are split character by character or byte by byte in fine detail.

 This directly affects API costs.
-Since both input and output are billed per token, processing the same content in Japanese may cost 1.5–2× more than in English.
+Since billing is per token for both input and output, processing the same content in Japanese may cost 1.5 to 2 times as much as in English.

-However, in practice, "writing prompts in English to cut costs" is not always the optimal choice.
-Writing prompts in English for Japanese-language tasks changes the distribution of training data the model references, which can affect output quality (this principle is explained in detail later in "The Statistical Reasons Prompt Engineering Works").
-You need to make decisions with an awareness of the trade-off between cost and quality.
+However, in practice, "writing prompts in English to reduce costs" is not always optimal.
+Writing prompts in English for Japanese tasks changes the distribution of training data the model references, which can affect output quality (this principle is explained in detail later in "The Statistical Reasons Prompt Engineering Works").
+You need to make decisions while being aware of the trade-off between cost and quality.

 520ada72-e283-4711-b261-d699ded7c846

-As we will discuss later, this tokenizer behavior is key to hallucinations and security attacks.
+As discussed later, this tokenizer behavior is the key to both hallucinations and security attacks.

-How Generation Works: Keep Predicting the Next Token
+The Generation Mechanism: Continuously Predicting the Next Token

 The LLM generation process is surprisingly simple.

-1. Convert the input text (prompt) into a sequence of tokens
+1. Convert the input text (prompt) into a token sequence

 2. Calculate which token in the vocabulary has the highest probability of coming next

-3. Select one token and append it to the end of the input
+3. Select one token and add it to the end of the input

-4. Recalculate probabilities with the appended state and choose the next token
+4. Recalculate probabilities with the added token and select the next one

 5. Repeat steps 2–4 until a stopping condition is met